Fall of Communism in Europe

 Let me tell you another side of this story.

-In 1945, after victory over Hitler’s Germany and with full approval of our allies, Great Britain, France and the United States, the USSR imposed communist government in Poland.
+In 1945, after victory over Hitler’s Germany and with the full approval of our allies, Great Britain, France and the United States, the USSR imposed a communist government in Poland.
 Stalin promised elections, but results were blatantly falsified.
-Initially we didn’t know, what we were getting into, but soon we were to find out.
-State was in control of every aspect of your life.
-Government provided you with a job, healthcare, education, vacations but in turn demanded complete obedience.
+Initially, we didn’t know what we were getting into, but soon we were to find out.
+The state was controlling every aspect of your life.
+The government provided you with a job, healthcare, education, vacations, but in turn demanded complete obedience.
 A one party political system was created.
 All people were equal, but some were more equal than the others.
-I know, because my Mother’s best friend’s husband was a member of Central Committee of communist party.
-Church was banned, but really went underground.
-There were spies everywhere and popular saying was “walls have ears”, so be careful what you say and to whom.
-Economy was in shambles and there was no incentive to work harder, because really it didn’t matter.
-There was no talk about taxes, because money was already taken from the top before salaries were paid.
-Morale was down and people were leaving the country, if and when they could.
+I know because my Mother’s best friend’s husband was a member of the Central Committee of the communist party.
+The church was banned, but in the reality only went underground.
+There were spies everywhere and a popular saying was “walls have ears”, so be careful what you say and to whom.
+The economy was in shambles and there was no incentive to work harder because really it didn’t matter.
+There was no talk about taxes because money was already taken from the top before salaries were paid.
+Morale was down and people were leaving the country if and when they could.

 It took Poles two generations to change the system.
-It started with growing discontent amongst the workers.
+It started with growing discontent among the workers.
 There were sporadic strikes in work places, occasional skirmishes with police and troops, but there was no leader who could organize all the efforts and articulate the voice of people.
-I remember after one of our college parties walking in the middle of the night down main street in Warsaw Old Town and shouting “Polska czeka na Dubczeka”, which translated to “Poland is waiting on Dubček”.
-Aleksander Dubček was Czech leader trying to put a human face on communism.
-His career ended up with Soviet invasion in 1968.
+I remember after one of our college parties, walking in the middle of the night down the main street in Warsaw Old Town and shouting “Polska czeka na Dubczeka”, which translated to “Poland is waiting on Dubček”.
+Aleksander Dubček was a Czech leader trying to put a human face on communism.
+His career ended up with the Soviet invasion in 1968.

-Then came 1978 and Karol Wojtyła was elected the Pope.
-We usually remember where were we when life changing events happened.
-I do remember where was I when Stalin died, president Kennedy was assassinated and 9/11 twin towers fell.
+Then came 1978, and Karol Wojtyła was elected the Pope.
+We usually remember where we were when life-changing events happened.
+I do remember where was I when Stalin died, president Kennedy was assassinated and the 9/11 twin towers fell.

-When I found out of results of conclave in 1978, I was in a hotel in San Francisco during American College of Surgeons meeting.
+When I found out of the results of the conclave in 1978, I was in a hotel in San Francisco during the American College of Surgeons meeting.
 We were proud, that a fellow Pole was elected to the highest office in the longest lasting institution in the world.
-Soviets knew they were in trouble.
-Communist government try to discredit the Pope by planting the book of memoirs of his alleged lover.
-They get her drunk and asked to sign “the manuscript”.
+The Soviets knew they were in trouble.
+The Communist government tried to discredit the Pope by planting the book of memoirs of his alleged lover.
+They got her drunk and asked to sign “the manuscript”.
 She refused.

-First meeting between Reagan and John Paul ll was held in Vatican library in 1982.
+The first meeting between Reagan and John Paul ll was held in the Vatican library in 1982.
 Both leaders were united spiritually and physically by surviving assassination attempts the past year, just a few months apart.
 Their common goal was to overthrow communism.
 Reagan did it from outside, the Pope from inside.
-There was constant cooperation between Washington, Vatican and Gdańsk, where Wałęsa resided.
-Second trip to his native country came in 1983 and next one in 1987.
+There was constant cooperation between Washington, the Vatican and Gdańsk, where Wałęsa resided.
+The second trip to his native country came in 1983 and the next one in 1987.
 The last one was very memorable for my Mother.
-That year the Pope visited our parish, where our our parish priest was murdered by security forces.
-For the visit she with a few of her friends baked Him cookies and had a chance to meet His Holiness in the church they regularly attended and where I had my first communion.
+That year, the Pope visited our parish, where our parish priest was murdered by security forces.
+For the visit, she with a few of her friends baked Him cookies and had a chance to meet His Holiness in the church they regularly attended and where I had my first communion.

-At that time total collapse of the hated system was just a matter of time.
-First Jaruzelski, then Brezhniev and his successor Gorbachev realized it as well.
-Many communist leaders openly admitted, that the catalytic event was election of John Paul ll as Pope and close cooperation between Vatican and Washington.
+At that time, total collapse of the hated system was just a matter of time.
+First Jaruzelski, then Brezhnev and his successor Gorbachev realized it as well.
+Many communist leaders openly admitted that the catalytic event was the election of John Paul ll as Pope and close cooperation between the Vatican and Washington.

-Communist government fell in Poland in 1989.
+The Communist government fell in Poland in 1989.
 Hungary was next to follow later on that year.
-By the end of the year Berlin Wall fell.
+By the end of the year, the Berlin Wall fell.
 Havel was elected as president of Czechoslovakia.
-In Romania Ceausescu ordered army to fire on the people, but troops intervened on their side and dictator was arrested.
+In Romania, Ceausescu ordered the army to fire on the people, but troops intervened on their side and the dictator was arrested.
 He was tried and executed shortly thereafter.
-Year end also saw dissolution of the government of Bulgaria, which was of all eastern european countries the closest to USSR.
-Those two countries have very close heritage, culture, religion and both use cyrillic alphabet.
+Year-end also saw the dissolution of the government of Bulgaria, which was of all eastern European countries the closest to the USSR.
+Those two countries have a very close heritage, culture, religion and both use the Cyrillic alphabet.

-First free elections were held in June 1989 in Poland.
+The first free elections were held in June 1989 in Poland.
 The other countries were to follow the next year.
-With the exception of Romania, in every country change of the system was done peacefully.
+Except for Romania, in every country change of the system was done peacefully.

 There is a Buddhist proverb: “When the student is ready, the teacher will appear”.